FlavScents AInsights Entry for Heptanoic Acid (CAS: 111-14-8)

 8. Practical Insights for Formulators

-Heptanoic acid is valued for its ability to impart authentic fatty and cheesy notes in flavor formulations.
-It synergizes well with other fatty acids and esters to create complex profiles.
-Formulators should be cautious of its potent odor, which can easily dominate a blend if overused.
-It is often under-utilized in fragrance applications due to its intense character, but when used judiciously, it can add significant depth and realism.
+Heptanoic acid is valued for its ability to impart authentic fatty and cheesy notes in both flavors and fragrances.
+It synergizes well with other fatty acids and esters, enhancing creamy and dairy profiles.
+Formulators should be cautious of its potent odor, which can easily dominate a composition if overused.
+It is often under-utilized in fruit flavors where a subtle fatty undertone can add complexity and realism.

 Citation hooks: FlavScents; industry practice